 The main logic board of all devices is (in many ways) like the human brain.

-This is a simple analogy of what happens when human body parts, and device components, fail.
+This is a simple analogy of what happens when human body parts, and device (ex iPhone) components, fail.

 We are only dead, technically, when all brain activity ceases.
-Our hearts may have stopped beating, or we may have lost limbs due to accidents or other unpleasant situations.
+Our hearts may have stopped beating, but can be transplanted.
+Or we may have lost limbs due to accidents or other unpleasant situations, but these too can be replaced.
 As long as the brain has activity, hearts and limbs can be transplanted/replaced, and we can still move forward with our lives.

 Once brain activity stops, all transplants or body replacements are futile.
 We are “dead”.

-The main logic board in devices is essentially an electronic iteration of a brain.
+The main logic board in devices is essentially an electronic analog of a brain.

 A screen or a power button or any other component in a phone, laptop, gaming console, wearable, etc all send signals or request (technically called “IRQs”) to the brain or the Main Logic Board or MotherBoard.
 The brain understands the context of the requests and appropriately responds to the signal originating from the component (ie, screen or power button).
 These components, upon receiving the response from the main logic board, will, in turn, demonstrate a behaviour or create a response, viz. display an image, or power on or off the device, etc.

-Replacing a screen or a power button is a successful transplant or replacement so long as the brain (or the logic board in the device) is alive.
-When the logic board is dead or damaged, parts or component replacement is futile.
+Replacing a screen or a power button is a successful transplant or replacement so long as the brain (or the logic board in the device) is alive and the trnasplanted component and the brain can successully communicated.

-Mainboards for all devices (except some desktop computers) are not available to us to purchase as a new part.
-For many laptops used mainboards may be available from individual sellers such as, on eBay, but with Tablets and especially smartphones there simply is no way to procure a new replacement mainboard once it fails.
+Mainboards for all devices (except some desktop computers) are not available to us for purchase as a new part.
+Used or pre-owned mainboards may be available from individual sellers such as, on eBay, but we now run the risk of buyng a lemon fron an anonymous seller, and therefore unable to offer any warranty.

 "But what about my data?"
 You may ask.
 "I'll pay any price to replace the mainboard and get my data back!"
-Unfortunately, the mainboard in a smartphone is where the data is stored.
+Unfortunately, the mainboard flash memory in the smartphone is where the data is stored.
 So once failed (or failing) data recovery and/or extraction is precluded.
 Yes, out of luck.
 No Data.